Atharv-16/DeepEdge/README.md

-# Image Resizing with OpenCV
+# Image Resizing with SIMD and OpenMP

-This project demonstrates image resizing using OpenCV's `cv::resize` function and a custom resizing function.
-The project includes timing measurements for three interpolation methods: INTER_NEAREST, INTER_LINEAR, and INTER_CUBIC.
+This project demonstrates image resizing using custom implementations of nearest neighbor, bilinear, and bicubic interpolation.
+It also compares the performance with OpenCV's resizing functions.
+The project utilizes SIMD (AVX2) and OpenMP for parallel processing.

 ## Prerequisites